 Born in Rome, Italian soprano Raffaella Milanesi completed her studies at the Accademia Nazionale di Santa Cecilia.

-She is regularly invited to perform at the most important opera houses and venues such as: Theater an der Wien, Wiener Konzerthaus, Gran Teatro La Fenice, La Scala in Milan, Teatro San Carlo in Naples, Philharmonie Dresden, Grand Théâtre de Genève, La Monnaie in Brussels, Théâtre du Châtelet in Paris, Bordeaux, Dijon, Toulouse, Strasbourg, Lausanne Operas, Muziektheater Amsterdam… and has appeared at the Festivals of Eisenstadt, Potsdam, Innsbruck, Halle, Prague, Ambronay, Beaune, and at the Handel Festival in Halle where she performed many concerts and operas.
+She is regularly invited to perform at the most important opera houses and venues such as Theater an der Wien, Wiener Konzerthaus, Gran Teatro La Fenice, La Scala in Milan, Teatro San Carlo in Naples, Philharmonie Dresden, Grand Théâtre de Genève, La Monnaie and Bozar in Brussels, Théâtre du Châtelet in Paris, Muziektheater Amsterdam, Opera Houses of Bordeaux, Toulouse, Strasbourg, Lausanne… and has appeared at the Festivals of Barocktage of Berlin Staatsoper, Potsdam, Innsbruck, Halle, Utrecht, Ambronay, Beaune, and at the Handel Festival in Halle where she performed many concerts and operas.

-Raffaela has worked with such distinguished conductors as Rinaldo Alessandrini, Fabio Bonizzoni, Giuliano Carella, Ottavio Dantone, Alessandro De Marchi, Adam Fischer, Nicola Luisotti, Václav Luks, Andrea Marcon, Enrique Mazzola, Marc Minkowski, Hervé Niquet, Philippe Pierlot, Donato Renzetti, Christophe Rousset, Andreas Spering, David Stern, Jordi Savall, Jérémie Rhorer… and collaborated with directors including Christof Loy, Pier Luigi Pizzi, Robert Wilson, Daniele Abbado, Karl-Ernst and Ursel Herrmann, Emilio Sagi, Mariame Clément, Francisco Negrin, Marthe Keller, Vincent Boussard, Jean-Paul Scarpitta.
+Raffaela has worked with such distinguished conductors as Rinaldo Alessandrini, Fabio Bonizzoni, Giuliano Carella, Ottavio Dantone, Alessandro De Marchi, Adam Fischer, Nicola Luisotti, Václav Luks, Andrea Marcon, Enrique Mazzola, Giovanni Antonini, Marc Minkowski, Hervé Niquet, Donato Renzetti, Christophe Rousset, Andreas Spering, David Stern, Jordi Savall, Jérémie Rhorer… and collaborated with directors including Christof Loy, Pier Luigi Pizzi, Robert Wilson, Daniele Abbado, Karl-Ernst and Ursel Herrmann, Emilio Sagi, Mariame Clément, Francisco Negrin, Marthe Keller, Vincent Boussard, Jacopo Spirei.

 For Deutsche Harmonia Mundi, she recorded Gluck’s Clemenza di Tito (Sesto) with L’Arte del Mondo under the baton of Werner Ehrhardt and Pergolesi’s Olimpiade (Aristea) with the Academia Montis Regali conducted by Alessandro De Marchi.

-She has released the CD “Handel – Cantate per il Cardinal Ottoboni” with La Risonanza conducted by Fabio Bonizzoni on the Glossa label and appears as Donna Anna with the Ensemble Silete Venti! and Simone Toni on the Don Giovanni CD issued by Warner Classics.
+She has released the CD “Handel – Cantate per il Cardinal Ottoboni” with La Risonanza under Fabio Bonizzoni on the Glossa label and appears as Donna Anna with the Ensemble Silete Venti! and Simone Toni on the Don Giovanni CD issued by Warner Classics.

-She alors recorded the title role in Purcell’s Dido and Aeneas (Challenge Classics) and Alessandro in D. Scarlatti’s Tolomeo e Alessandro with Alan Curtis (Deutsche Grammophon).
+She also recorded the title role in Purcell’s Dido and Aeneas (Challenge Classics) and Alessandro in D. Scarlatti’s Tolomeo e Alessandro with Alan Curtis (Deutsche Grammophon).